MalwareLab150/PhantasmM/README.md

-1. Encryption and System Destruction
-Phantasm M starts by encrypting critical files, making recovery almost impossible.
-Here's how it works:

-System32 Files: It encrypts essential files that Windows needs to run, making your system unbootable.
-Hard Drive Files: It also targets other files on your drives, locking them away and preventing access, even affecting backups.
-User Folders: Personal folders like Documents, Pictures, and Videos are encrypted, making it impossible to retrieve your personal data.
-The encryption is tough to crack, using a proprietary method that requires advanced tools—or luck—to recover anything.

-2. User Profile Corruption
-Phantasm M also goes after your user profile:

-Deleting or Corrupting Profiles: It messes up your profile settings so that when you try to log in, it simply won’t load.
-Loss of Personal Data: Things like desktop items, saved preferences, and recent documents get wiped out or corrupted, leaving you with a profile that's hard to restore.
-This makes recovering your settings and personal files a major headache, often forcing you to reinstall the operating system.

-3. Disturbing Audio Effects
-On top of everything else, Phantasm M plays creepy sounds to make the experience even worse:

-Weird, Distorted Sounds: As it runs, your computer starts producing strange, unsettling noises that make it almost impossible to focus or get work done.
-Random Interruptions: Sometimes the sounds cut out, or you get bursts of white noise or high-pitched frequencies—basically making your computer unbearable to use.
-It’s more than just a nuisance—it’s designed to unsettle and frustrate you, adding to the chaos.

-4. Registry Corruption (Regedit)
-The Windows Registry is a core part of your system, and Phantasm M deliberately breaks it:

-Modifying Important Keys: It tweaks or deletes key entries in the registry that control startup processes, drivers, and system settings, causing the system to crash or behave erratically.
-No Easy Fix: These changes can’t easily be undone, even through System Restore.
-Phantasm M removes restore points or corrupts them.
-This means that trying to recover your system becomes a real challenge, often requiring a complete reinstall.

-5. Damaging DLL Files
-Phantasm M doesn’t just damage your registry—it also goes after your DLL files (Dynamic Link Libraries), which are crucial for running programs:

-Corrupting System DLLs: These are shared by multiple programs, and Phantasm M overwrites them, causing software and system processes to crash or fail.
-App Compatibility Issues: Programs depending on these DLLs won’t work, leading to constant errors, slowdowns, and crashes.
-By targeting these files, it effectively breaks the entire software ecosystem on your device.

-6. Overwriting the MBR (Master Boot Record)
-One of the most severe aspects of Phantasm M is that it overwrites the MBR (Master Boot Record):

-Fractal Overwrite: It replaces the MBR with a 512-byte fractal written in Assembly.
-This fractal is designed to be compact and effective, stopping your system from booting up properly.
-Minimal Code: The code is simple but powerful.
-It’s designed to be undetectable by most security software and causes the system to fail to boot entirely.
-When you reboot, the system won’t load the OS anymore, leaving you with a bricked device.

-7. Corrupting the BCD (Boot Configuration Data)
-The BCD (Boot Configuration Data) is key to how your computer boots.
-Phantasm M corrupts this too:

-Damaging BCD Files: It alters the files that control the boot process, making the system unbootable.
-Even if you manage to recover the MBR, the BCD is so messed up that the system can’t boot up.
-This adds another layer of complexity, making it much harder to fix your system and return it to a functional state.

-8. Surreal Visual Effects
-Phantasm M also disrupts the graphics of your system, using GDI (Graphics Device Interface) through C# code to create strange effects:

-Rotating Circles: It displays rotating circles on the screen, distorting and shifting in a way that feels unnatural and unsettling.
-Bitmap Manipulation: It uses StretchBlt and other effects to stretch and distort images, creating visual chaos.
-Psychedelic Colors: The program shifts colors using intense HSL (Hue, Saturation, Lightness) values and LSD-like color effects that can make your screen look unnervingly psychedelic.
-These visual effects make your computer difficult to use, and it feels like a bad trip with continuous distortion.

-9. Easter Egg: BSOD and New MBR with 2050 Date Phantasm M has a hidden “Easter Egg” that adds even more danger:

-BSOD (Blue Screen of Death): If you run the malware with the system date set to 2050, it will trigger a BSOD (Blue Screen of Death), crashing the system completely.
-New MBR Overwrite: After the BSOD, Phantasm M overwrites the MBR again, causing a reset and making it even harder to recover your system.
-This hidden trap adds an extra layer of complexity and danger to the malware.

-10. Designed for nFire: Italian Cybersecurity YouTube Channel Phantasm M wasn’t just made for destruction—it was created as a challenge for nFire, an Italian YouTube channel focused on cybersecurity.
-The malware tests the resilience of security systems and challenges experts in the field to protect their systems from such a sophisticated attack.

-11. Technical Implementation of MBR and GDI
-MBR in Assembly: The MBR is overwritten with a minimal but effective Assembly code, making it very difficult to detect or stop.
-The code is specifically designed to break the system’s boot process in a way that’s difficult to fix.

-GDI in C#: The graphic distortions, including rotating shapes, color manipulations, and Bitmap stretching, are all done using C# and GDI.
-This gives Phantasm M the ability to create surreal and disorienting visuals while also causing system instability.
+# **Phantasm M - A Destructive Malware**

+**Phantasm M** is an advanced and highly destructive malware that targets Windows systems.
+It encrypts files, corrupts system configurations, damages crucial components, and creates unsettling visual and audio effects, making recovery nearly impossible.
+This malware is designed as a challenge for cybersecurity experts, particularly tailored for the **nFire** YouTube channel, an Italian cybersecurity-focused platform.

+---

+## **1. Encryption and System Destruction**

+Phantasm M begins by **encrypting essential files** and causing **system-wide destruction**:

+- **System32 Encryption**: It encrypts critical **System32 files**, which are required for Windows to run.
+This prevents the OS from booting and leaves the system unresponsive.
+- **Hard Disk Files**: The malware also targets files on other hard drives or partitions, rendering **backup data** inaccessible.
+- **User Folder Encryption**: It locks away **user folders** such as **Documents**, **Pictures**, and **Videos**, making it impossible to recover personal data without specialized decryption tools.

+The encryption algorithm used is complex, and recovery of the files without the proper key is extremely difficult.

+---

+## **2. User Profile Corruption**

+Phantasm M doesn’t just encrypt files—it also corrupts **user profiles**:

+- **Profile Deletion**: It deletes or **corrupts the user profile**, causing the system to fail when attempting to load the profile.
+- **Loss of User Settings**: Custom settings, desktop items, and documents are lost, making it almost impossible to recover any user-specific data or preferences.

+Restoring the user profile is a serious challenge, often requiring a complete **reinstallation of the OS**.

+---

+## **3. Disturbing Audio Effects**

+As if the file corruption wasn’t enough, Phantasm M also disrupts the system with disturbing **audio effects**:

+- **Distorted Sounds**: Continuous, eerie, and **unnatural sounds** fill the system, making it impossible to focus or use the device.
+- **Audio Interruptions**: The sounds are unpredictable, sometimes cutting off or suddenly switching to white noise, high-pitched frequencies, and harsh noises.

+This audio chaos adds a layer of discomfort, further preventing the user from interacting with the device.

+---

+## **4. Registry Corruption (Regedit)**

+The **Windows Registry** is crucial to the smooth operation of the system, and Phantasm M targets it directly:

+- **Modifies Critical Registry Keys**: It modifies or deletes key registry entries that control **startup processes**, **system drivers**, and important **configurations**.
+- **No Easy Fix**: Phantasm M corrupts **restore points** and **recovery options**, making it impossible to use tools like System Restore to revert changes.

+Fixing the registry manually is nearly impossible, and it often results in a system that is completely unbootable.

+---

+## **5. Damaging DLL Files**

+**DLL files** (Dynamic Link Libraries) are essential for running programs, and Phantasm M corrupts them to further cripple the system:

+- **Overwrites System DLLs**: The malware overwrites critical **system DLLs**, causing software crashes and system instability.
+- **App Compatibility Failures**: Applications that depend on these DLLs stop working, causing errors and system slowdowns.

+This renders the entire system unstable and unusable, further preventing recovery and rendering many apps incompatible.

+---

+## **6. Overwriting the MBR (Master Boot Record)**

+One of the most dangerous features of Phantasm M is its ability to overwrite the **Master Boot Record (MBR)**:

+- **512-Byte Fractal Overwrite**: Phantasm M replaces the MBR with a **512-byte fractal** written in **Assembly** code.
+This prevents the system from booting and effectively bricking the device.
+- **Minimal Code**: The Assembly code is extremely small but highly effective at preventing the OS from loading.

+After a reboot, the system is unable to load, leaving the device in a **boot loop** or completely unresponsive.

+---

+## **7. Corrupting the BCD (Boot Configuration Data)**

+The **Boot Configuration Data (BCD)** is essential for the system’s boot process:

+- **Corrupting BCD Files**: Phantasm M alters the BCD, causing **boot errors** and preventing the system from starting in **safe mode** or recovery mode.
+- **No Recovery Mode**: Even if the MBR is restored, the corrupted BCD makes recovery impossible without a fresh reinstall.

+This makes it nearly impossible to repair the system without **reinstalling the entire OS**.

+---

+## **8. Surreal Visual Effects**

+In addition to causing system failures, Phantasm M creates a surreal **visual experience** through **GDI (Graphics Device Interface)** in **C#**:

+- **Rotating Circles**: It displays **rotating circles** on the screen, distorting the UI and creating a disorienting effect.
+- **Bitmap Manipulation**: The malware uses **StretchBlt** and other bitmap manipulation techniques to stretch and warp images on the screen.
+- **Psychedelic Colors**: Phantasm M applies **intense HSL** values and **LSD-inspired** color effects that create a chaotic visual experience.

+The distorted graphics make the device nearly impossible to use, and the constant visual changes cause confusion and disorientation.

+---

+## **9. Easter Egg: BSOD and New MBR with 2050 Date**

+Phantasm M also includes a hidden **Easter Egg** that makes it even more dangerous:

+- **BSOD (Blue Screen of Death)**: If the malware is executed with the system date set to **2050**, it triggers a **BSOD**, crashing the system entirely.
+- **New MBR Overwrite**: After the BSOD, Phantasm M overwrites the MBR again, further locking the system and making it harder to recover.

+This Easter Egg adds an extra layer of complexity, making Phantasm M even more difficult to deal with.

+---

+## **10. Designed for nFire: Italian Cybersecurity YouTube Channel**

+Phantasm M was created specifically as a challenge for **nFire**, an Italian YouTube channel focused on **cybersecurity**.
+I love nFire :)
+---

+## **11. Technical Overview**

+### **MBR in Assembly**
+The **Master Boot Record** is overwritten with **minimal Assembly code**, ensuring that it is undetectable and highly effective.
+The **512-byte fractal** code disrupts the boot process, preventing the OS from starting.

+### **GDI in C#**
+The malware uses **C#** and **GDI** functions to create distorted, unsettling visuals:

+- **Rotating Circles**
+- **Bitmap Manipulation**
+- **Intense Color Effects**

+This ensures the visual chaos persists while the system becomes unstable and unusable.

+---